List of Shaman King characters: Guardian Ghosts

+Amidamaru

-A samurai who died during the Muromachi period 600 years ago, Amidamaru is Yoh's ghost companion.
+A samurai who died during the Muromachi period 600 years ago, Amidamaru (阿弥陀丸) is Yoh's ghost companion.
 He is very powerful and wise but quite taciturn and extremely devoted to Yoh ("Yō-dono" in Japanese).
 He was greatly known around the town of Funbari, where he had died 600 years prior to killing several hundred other samurai soldiers during a battle.
 He is the original wielder of the legendary katana Harusame (春雨, Spring Rain), a sword forged by his best friend, Mosuke.
 The same sword is reproduced as a "spirit sword" and used by Yoh Asakura during the Shaman Fight while the original is kept in a museum.
 His name is based on the Buddha Amitābha, the principal figure in the Pure Land Buddhist sect.
 At the conclusion of the series, he becomes the guardian ghost of Yoh and Anna Kyoyama's son, Hana Asakura.